 The ones that do not develop exercise induced asthma and are the happy patients of steroid dispensing MDs haven't a clue about healthy breathing.
 These exercise induced breathing blocks lead to exercise induced asthma, chronic fatigue, heart conditions, and sometimes emphysema in later years.

-If you want to see the possible damage you can do by over doing it then check out health benefits of better breathing.
+If you want to see the possible damage you can do by overdoing it then check out the health benefits of better breathing.

 But if you want to increase your efficiency even though you will probably not lengthen your life you can improve power to the wheel of a bicycle by both improving pedaling efficiency and increasing muscle mass available to power the bicycle.

 My suspicion is that riding a bike bent forward is negative to breathing during sleep due to bent over position that carries over into sleep and invites closing of the airways.

 I much prefer stationary recumbent bikes along with O2E2.